RISE AGAINST DOMESTIC VIOLENCE SA

 When conflicts, concerns, or disagreements arise:

+Step 1: Direct Communication.
 Address the issue directly with the person involved in a respectful, solution-focused manner.

+Step 3: Founder Review.
 If management intervention does not resolve the matter, or if the issue involves serious ethical concerns, it may be escalated to the Founder for final review and decision.

 All communication throughout this process must remain professional, documented, and focused on survivor welfare and organisational integrity.